Key Takeaways

 Everyone deserves to feel loved and secure in their relationships.
 So it’s important to recognize the early signs of a controlling partner and learn how to respond to their behavior.

 At Rula, we make it simple to find the right therapist for your unique needs.
 Our therapist-matching platform can help you find someone who takes your insurance and treats your specific mental health concerns.
-Plus, our extensive network of therapists means you can meet with a provider for an online appointment as soon as this week.
+Plus, our extensive network of therapists means you can meet with a provider for an online appointment as soon as tomorrow.